Edgar Allan Woolf: Actor and playwright

-Woolf joined the Murray Hill Stock Company as an actor, and played in New York City with it for several years, but soon was writing sketches and plays for vaudeville star Pat Rooney (1880-1962) and Mrs. Patrick Campbell.
+Woolf joined the Murray Hill Stock Company as an actor, and played in New York City with it for several years, but soon was writing sketches and plays for vaudeville star Pat Rooney (1880–1962) and Mrs. Patrick Campbell.
 One of the better-known plays Woolf wrote for Pat Rooney was "Wings of Smoke."
 He also wrote, in collaboration with Jerome Kern, the comic opera, "Head over Heels," in which Mitzi Hajos starred.
 Woolf was a prolific writer and produced many sketches for vaudeville.

-Woolf wrote the book for Mam'zelle Champagne, a musical revue, which opened June 25, 1906.
+Woolf wrote the book for Mam'zelle Champagne, a musical revue, that opened on June 25, 1906.
 On opening night at the outdoor Madison Square Garden Roof Theatre, millionaire playboy Harry K. Thaw shot and killed architect Stanford White.
-The otherwise undistinguished musical's run continued for some 60 performances largely on the publicity from this incident.
+The otherwise undistinguished musical's run continued for some 60 performances largely due to the publicity from this incident.

 Woolf wrote the book for Toot-Toot, Henry W. Savage's 1918 Broadway musical based on Rupert Hughes' play Excuse Me.
 Woolf also wrote the lyrics for a song introduced in the show, "You're So Cute, Soldier Boy".
+He wrote the book to Sigmund Romberg's 1921 musical Love Birds.